jufoan/research/README.md

 Comments can be used to ask questions, or discuss the issue.

 When you complete your research on an issue, write your results in a comment.
-When I see that, I will write another comment, or close the issue, or both.
+There is no need to use the "((" notation, just provide some comments with links.
+When I see your comment, I will write another comment, or close the issue, or both.

 Note: For privacy reasons, please use "jfa.org" to refer our website—not the longer name.